 Every road trip is unique still few standard tips for road trips might help you.
 This is from my experience and will help you as well.

 - 1st thing 1st Make sure to keep your spare tyre (Stepney) in good shape.
 Yes, it is a must.

 - Going to GOA means you will be driving on different terrains (Plains, hills, rough roads) make sure to check the condition of your tyres and car before you plan for a long journey.

 - Do check the roads/routes you going to take well in advance.

-- Many roads under construction/newly constructed or blocked due to any reason will not be shown on the map clearly, If lost/confused rather than taking Google Maps take help from local people or street vendors.
+- Many roads under construction/newly constructed or blocked due to any reason will not be shown on the map clearly, If lost/confused rather than taking Google Maps get help from local people or street vendors.

-- You must take a rest its long journey, Not only you, but your car will also need some rest
+- You must take a rest on its long journey, Not only you, but your car will also need some rest

 - Keep the fast tag active and loaded with money it will ease your travel as you will come across many tolls in all the states.